danthedeckie/asana-view/README.md

 To choose a different workspace, set `WORKSPACE="..."` in your config.py.
 When you run asana-view without a configured workspace, it will tell you what the options are.

+By default, Asana-view will cache all requests from asana for about a minute and a half, so that you don't max out your asana requests.
+If you want to disable the caching (not recommended), then in your config.py:

+    USECACHE=False

 ## To Run it: